grejman/Siebel-d3BulletChartControl/README.md

 * Add the Physical Wraper to the Application under Manifest Administration.
 * Add the Style Sheet to the Application under Manifest Administration.

 Note: That I have not completed this control and will be making more changes.
-The control is not supported on Tile applets.
+The control is NOW supported on Tile applets.

 # Contributions